MotorDynamicsLab/LDOVoron2/STLs/README.md

 ## Nozzle Probe LDO
 This part replaces the `nozzle_probe` part from the official [Voron repo](https://github.com/VoronDesign/Voron-2/tree/Voron2.4/STLs/VORON2.4/Z_Endstop).
 This part allows for an LDO Z Endstop PCB to be used.

+## Z Rail stop
+An optional part that stops the linear rail carts from falling off the Z rails.